Dylan Littlehales: Personal

 Littlehales was born on 2 November 1999.
 At birth, his right leg had a deficiency with it missing some crucial ligaments and bones.
-He has undergone 20 operations to improve the overcome but still has poor mobility and strength in the right leg.
+He has undergone 20 operations to improve the outcome but still has poor mobility and strength in the right leg.
 He attended Kariong Mountains High School.
-In 2021, He is undertaking a Bachelor of Science majoring in Psychology at the University of Newcastle.
-He lives in Kariong, New South Wales.
+He completed at Bachelor of Psychologival Science at the University of Newcastle.
+He is completing honors at Bond University.
+He lived in Kariong, New South Wales.

 Canoeing

 He is classified as KL3 paracanoeist.
 His uncle Mike Druce, Australian slalom coach, introduced him to paracanoeing at the age of fourteen.
 He said: "I picked up the sport at the perfect time, because right after I started a new canoe club started about 20 minutes away from me.
 They had a bunch of boats and paddles, and then I got my own stuff eventually.
 It is difficult to be able to stay in the boat at first, just to sit fine in it can be a pretty physical thing.
 After learning that, it is more of a mental thing and building up physical strength."